 If you’re trying to live a Green lifestyle, there’s no better place to start than in the kitchen.
 They say that the kitchen is the heart of the home, and that’s certainly the case when it comes to helping your whole family live a little bit more eco-consciously.

 There are different ways in which you can live a Greener lifestyle with your meals – from cutting down on your meat consumption to reducing your energy usage by avoiding the oven.

-The internet is filled with thousands of wonderful recipe ideas to help you on your eco-crusade.
+The internet is filled with thousands of wonderful recipe ideas to help you with your eco-crusade.
 We’ve selected fifteen of our favorite greener living recipes for you to try.

-Did you know that animal agriculture counts for about ?
-That’s more than is outputted by cars and other methods of transportation.
 As a nation, we consume LOTS of meat.
-This means that millions of cows, sheep, pigs and other animals need to be farmed around the country and the world in order to keep up with demand.
+This means that millions of cows, sheep, pigs, and other animals need to be farmed around the country and the world to keep up with demand.

 Going vegetarian (even just for one day) doesn’t mean that you end up with boring meals.
 In fact, many of your favorite recipes can easily have the meat substituted for a vegetable alternative.
 Here are some tasty meat-free meal ideas to get you started:

-Substituting meat for mushrooms makes these meatballs healthier
+Substituting mushrooms for beef and/or pork makes these meatballs healthier: